vulkayes/vulkayes-thesis/documents/vulkan_introduction.md

 ### Application structure

 ![
-	Overwiew of Vulkan API objects and basic data flow.[@V-EZ] ](assets/images/VulkanAPI.png)
+	Overwiew of Vulkan API objects and basic data flow&nbsp;[@V-EZ].
+](assets/images/VulkanAPI.png){#fig:vulkan_api_overview}

-The high level structure of Vulkan is that the user application creates an instance and chooses one or more physical devices.
+The high level structure of Vulkan, as seen in [@fig:vulkan_api_overview], is that the user application creates an instance and chooses one or more physical devices.
 Queues on these devices can be split into graphics, compute, transfer and sparse categories.
 Some queues may support multiple properties.
 The application will create the queues as needed together with the device.

 After device creation, the application is expected to describe as much state as it can beforehand.
 The application needs to create the render pass and within it describe all attachments, subpasses and dependencies of those subpasses.
 This early definition allows the implementation to transform this description into internal performance-oriented representation that is specific to the device.
 Similar process happens with the descriptor set layouts and pipeline layouts, where the application describes the requested features and settings of the descriptor/pipeline and then can allocate these objects based on those descriptions.